OJWatson/trace/DEVELOPMENT_ROADMAP.md

 ---

-## Student Handoff: Research Questions
+## Research Questions

 - Does ACLED improve forecasts compared to autoregressive-only baselines?
 At what horizons?
 - Which ACLED signals matter: incidence, typology, geography, or reported severity?
 - Are time-varying casualty rates best modeled by random walks, splines, or latent intensity processes?
 - How sensitive are results to reporting artifacts (mortality series discontinuities)?
 - Can we infer and forecast typology of hospital admissions, and is it decision-relevant?
+- Is there spatial patterns in ACLED data?
+Can we predict future ACLED events in space-time based on past events?

 ---